TEN-T and FENIX: Trans-European Networks and Data Exchange

 The TEN-T aims to converge infrastructure and digital solutions to remove bottlenecks.
 This network strengthens territorial cohesion and accelerates the integration of member countries.
 Deployment will take place in two major phases: the Core network by 2030 and the Comprehensive network by 2050.

-In 2025, TEN-T is actively coordinating with other major European projects.
-In particular, it is aligning itself with ERTMS and the Motorways of the Sea.
-A comprehensive summary is available on the European Commission's official resources.
+In 2025, the TEN-T actively coordinated with other major European projects.
+In particular, it aligns with the ERTMS and the Motorways of the Sea.
+A comprehensive summary is available on the European Commission’s official website.

 Interactive Mapping and Current Implementations